dmulyalin/N2G/docs/source/yEd Module.rst

 Comparing diagrams
 ------------------

-Comparing diagrams can useful to spot changes in your system.
-N2G ``compare`` method allow to calculate differences between old and new graphs and produce resulting diagram highlighting these changes.
+Comparing diagrams can be useful to spot changes in your system.
+N2G ``compare`` method allow to calculate differences between old and new graphs and produce resulting diagram highlighting changes.

 .. code-block:: python